England prepare for Ashes 'great escape'

 If England can turn their fortunes around, it will be one of cricket's greatest comebacks - considering the deficit, the strength of opposition and the fact England have not beaten Australia in an ODI since 2017.

-"We were still upbeat even after the two defeats," said Knight.
+"We were still upbeat even after the two defeats," said Knight, whose side are now 6-4 in arrears.

-"The first win at The Oval was a mental hurdle for us to get over after going behind on points, so once we did that, it gave us that extra bit of belief and reassurance.
+"The first win at the Oval was a mental hurdle for us to get over after going behind on points, so once we did that, it gave us that extra bit of belief and reassurance.

 "It's been interesting to see how our series has pretty much paralleled the men's - we've both lost our first two games, but hopefully we can keep being successful and we can both pull off the great escape."

-ODI format could "rally" Australia
+ODI format could 'rally' Australia

 While England may have the momentum, world champions Australia are the ones with a point to prove.